Eglinton West station: Art

 The station's artwork, on two enamel murals facing each other, is Summertime Streetcar by Gerald Zeldin, is a montage of PCC streetcars from differing perspectives.
 The artwork is two storeys high and is located in the appropriately high ceiling section of the platform level.

-In future, as part of a program to install artworks at major interchange stations along Line 5 Eglinton, the station will feature the artwork Super Signals by Douglas Coupland consisting of aluminum panels with brightly coloured concentric circles against a background of black and white diagonal lines.
+As part of a program to install artworks at major interchange stations along Line 5 Eglinton, the station also features the artwork Super Signals by Douglas Coupland consisting of aluminum panels with brightly coloured concentric circles against a background of black and white diagonal lines.
 The artwork is an exaggeration of traditional wayfinding graphics.

 Line 1 infrastructure in the vicinity

 South of the station, Line 1 continues underground below Everden Road to reach the Cedarvale Ravine, then continues southeast below the ravine.
 Moving northward, tracks continue on the surface, in the median of Allen Road.

 Nearby landmarks

-Nearby landmarks include the York–Eglinton BIA, Little Jamaica, and the Oakwood-Vaughan and Humewood-Cedarvale neighbourhoods.
+Nearby landmarks include the York–Eglinton BIA, Little Jamaica, and the Oakwood Village and Humewood–Cedarvale neighbourhoods.